Creating an impressive portfolio is not easy. If you need a spark to ignite your creativity, here are 24 of the best web developer portfolio websites.

 This website follows a very popular visual design approach – split screen.
-The overall design of this site is very simple, combined with a large number of spacing and simple color scheme.
-This also gives a good visual hierarchy.
+The overall design of this site is very straightforwardsimple, using a lot of spacing and a simple color scheme.
+This results in a good visual hierarchy.

-Background info: A freelance graphics and web designers.
+Background info: A freelance graphics and web designer.

 What's special: A lot of graphics and animated techniques.

-This site uses a lot of CSS technology and animations to create amazing dynamic experience.
-Unlike many long page design, the navigation of this website has been distributed in four directions, which is much different from the traditional arrangement.
+This site uses a lot of CSS technology and animations to create an amazing dynamic experience.
+Unlike other long page designs, the navigation of this website is distributed in four directions.
+By deviating from traditional arrangement, the site makes for a refreshing change.